 The Company has adopted a share option scheme (the "Share Option Scheme") on 30 January 2015.
-Summary of the principal terms of the Share Option Scheme was disclosed in the Prospectus.

-The total number of securities available for issue under the Share Option Scheme as at the date of this report was 80,000,000 shares which represented approximately 10% of the issued share capital of the Company as at the date of this report.
-No option had been granted or agreed to be granted as at the date of this report.
+The total number of securities available for issue under the Share Option Scheme as at the date of this report was 80,000,000 shares.